RomanNess/example-spring-crud/README.md

 The method findByFirstName shows the mechanism to obtain data from MicroStream.
 Instead of writing some query in SQL or other query language, we just use plain old Java.

-And at last the Spring application self:
+And at last the Spring application itself:

 ```java
 @SpringBootApplication